brunoluiz/crossplane-explorer/README.md

 ## 🧾 To-do

-- Understand why first render of statusbar is not rendering selected path without hack
 - Add search on the viewer
 - Fix colouring flipping when highlighted
 - Refactor bubbles package to be more domain driven or fit the hexagonal architecture